coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.9.8 =

+* Fix: Delay forcing the mobile sub menu width until after the 'mega-menu-open' class has been added
+* Fix: Add quotes to font families that contain a number, e.g. 'Baloo 2'

+= 2.9.7 =

+* Fix: Position of Toggle Bar Designer in theme editor when using PHP 8
+* Update: Language files

+= 2.9.6 =

+* Fix: Text decoration CSS on top level item links
+* Fix: PHP warning in widget class
+* Fix: PHP 8 compatibility

+= 2.9.5 =

+* Improvement: Update Menu Locations screen design to make it clearer that locations can be expanded to view available options

 = 2.9.4 =